-1. Programming (15 ECTS).
-The module focuses on programming techniques applicable to computer games, centered on research-based studies.
+1. Programming (15 ECTS points)

+The module focuses on programming techniques applicable to computer games, centred on research-based studies.

-2. Game Design (15 ECTS).
-The module focuses on the application of design research to computer game design, as well as the design and development of prototypes.
+2. Game Design (15 ECTS points)

+The module focuses on the application of design research to computer game design as well as the design and development of prototypes.

-3. Game Development (15 ECTS).
-The module focuses on the development of innovative products that expand media-and-game technologies, based on a structured and scientific perspective.
+3. Game Development (15 ECTS points)

+The module focuses on the development of innovative products expanding media and game technologies, based on a structured and scientific perspective.

 Section 23.
-Admission to the study programme requires proficiency in written and oral English at a B-Level, cf. the Order on Admission section 11.
+Admission to the study programme requires proficiency in written and oral English at B Level, cf. the Master's Programmes Admission Order section 6.